amjltc295/VITON_realtime/README.md

 The pose estimator is based on [tf-pose-estimation](https://github.com/ildoonet/tf-pose-estimation)

 **Note: the tf-pose-estimation is not as good as Openpose!!
-It often failed to detect some easy cases.**
+It often fails to detect some easy cases.**

 ## How to run?

+1. Download related models
+* Download pretrained SS-NAN model [here](https://pan.baidu.com/s/1nvMMl0P).
+Put AttResnet101FCN_lip_0023.h5 under SS-NAN/ folder.
+* Model of tf-pose-estimation is already in the repo since it could use mobile-net.
+* Download pretrained VITON models on [Google Drive](https://drive.google.com/drive/folders/1qFU4KmvnEr4CwEFXQZS_6Ebw5dPJAE21).
+Put them under model/ folder.

-For remote server with GPU support, run the below for API server to deal with pose and segmentation inferrence:
+2. For remote server with GPU support, run the below for API server to deal with pose and segmentation inferrence:
 ```
 conda env create -f environment.yml
 source activate MakeNTU